anja-kosar/anja-kosar.github.io/_posts/25-3-21-Research-Methods-&-Professional-Practice-Week-8-Research-Proposal-Outline.md

 -	Qualitative (this will include literature, web sources and known cases)
 -	Quantitative (this will include stats from interviews/surveys from law enforcement and cybercrime organizations/firms, analysis of Europol/Cert data on investigation outcomes, surveys on law enforcement agency cases)

 5. Ethical considerations and risk assessment

 With any law enforcement or other legal investigation, ethical considerations and case sensitivity must be considered.
 For example, avoiding re-identification of cyber victims.
 Consent and risk mitigation.
 In the case of gathering our own data and conducting surveys etc. consent would be a priority, as well as protecting the identities of participants (anonymity).

-6.Description of artefacts that will be created and timeline.
+6. Description of artefacts that will be created and timeline.

 The proposal will be presented as a Power Point presentation, along with audio and transcript of material.
 For the timeline, students have been provided with a deadline for this assignment, which is Monday 7 April, 2025 11:55PM.